Jared-Gregoire/Robot-Arm/README.md

 - Repurpose old 3D printer parts into a functional 4 axis robot arm.
 - Design and 3D print all parts for the robot arm.
 - Create a set of gear ratio'd axis in order to maximise torque and therefore load that the arm can carry.
-- Convert G-Code driven software, from GBRL, into a 3 plan cartesian work space.
-- Automate 3 sequences for the arm to perform, by moving from point A - B in the 3 plan space.
+- Automate 3 sequences for the arm to perform, by moving from point A - B in a 3-plane space.
+- Create a set of motions that the arm can operate by providing it with a code for each sequence, therefore allowing for quicker programming.

 Part List:
- - 4 stepper motors
+ - 4 NEMA-17 look-alike stepper motors
  - Arduino Uno micro controller
  - CNC Shield V3 - Open source stepper motor driver
  - Limit switches repurposed from 3D printer

+To-Do:
+- Assess torque capabilities of motors.
+- 3D print prototype of planetary gearbox.
+-